pauleenaphan/pauleenaphan/README.md

   <img src="https://komarev.com/ghpvc/?username=pauleenaphan&label=Profile%20views&color=0e75b6&style=flat" alt="pauleenaphan" />
 </p>

+<h3 align="left"> About Me: </h3>
 <p>
   Hi there!
 I'm Pauleena, I got my bachelors in computer science @ CSUF and am looking for full time opportunities.
 While I started with an interest in computer security, I found my love for coding and creating things.
 I'm still learning, but I'm eager to meet new people and grow in the field.
-Outside of tech, I enjoy drawing, painting, and watching sunsets or sunrises.
-I've got a thing for orange cats—they're awesome.
-Fried chicken is also really good.
+Outside of tech, I enjoy arts and craft, playing games, and looking at nature.
+Orange cats and fried chicken are my favorite.
 </p>

 <h3 align="left">Contact Me:</h3>